yuvrajsingh833/ByteBazar/README.md

-Here's a sample README content for your ByteBazar GitHub repository:

----

 # ByteBazar - E-Commerce Platform for IT Services

 **ByteBazar** is a comprehensive e-commerce platform designed to offer IT products like laptops, desktops, CCTV systems, and other IT-related services for rent, refurbished, or purchase as new items.
 The platform aims to provide users with flexible options for acquiring technology, whether for short-term needs or long-term use.